youzarsiph/wagtail-tw-blocks/CODE_OF_CONDUCT.md

 ## Enforcing Our Standards

-**Violations** of the community standards may result in a warning, temporary or permanent suspension, or ban from all `wagtail-blocks`-related communities, including repositories, discussion boards, and other platforms.
+**Violations** of the community standards may result in a warning, temporary or permanent suspension, or ban from all `wagtail-tw-blocks`-related communities, including repositories, discussion boards, and other platforms.

 - **Reporting Violations**: If you witness behavior that violates our standards or feel unsafe, please report it to the maintainers by opening an issue in the appropriate repository or contacting the maintainers directly.
 Your report will be treated with confidentiality.